8bitbuddhist/aws-modernization-workshop-base/content/020_event_engine_setup/26_config_workshop_req.ee.md

    If the IAM role is not valid, <span style="color: red;">**DO NOT PROCEED**</span>.
 Go back and confirm the steps on this page.
    {{% /notice %}}

-If you have completed the above instructions, please  move to the Partner Setup section!
+If you have completed the above instructions, please move to the Gremlin Setup section!